Articles in this section

 Will I have to pay to register?

-❌ No, the EES will not charge for registration.
+❌ No, the EES does not charge for registration.
 Registration is free for UK and non-EU passport holders when traveling to the Schengen area for short stays.

 Want more info?